ForEvolve/forevolve.github.io/_posts/en/2018-07-13-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-3.md

 - { name: Git, level: Intermediate }
 ---

-...<!--more-->
+Lets recap: we have a Jekyll website saved in VSTS/Git, with a build that starts automatically each time someone pushes code to the `master` branch.

+From there we need to deploy our website in the cloud!
+However before automating that, we need to create some resources in Azure.
+To do so, let's use the [Azure portal](https://portal.azure.com/).<!--more-->

+> The Azure Portal is easy to use, and I am not even sure if the other tools support the `Static website (preview)` option yet.

+_If you don't have an Azure account, you can start a free trial here: [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/)._

+_This article is very brief and was extracted on its own only to remove some clutter from `{{ site.data.jekyll-vsts-azure-nav[3].title }}`._

 {% include jekyll-vsts-azure/toc.md currentIndex=2 %}

-## Step 4: Create Azure resources

-Lets recap: we have a Jekyll website saved in Git, in VSTS, with a automated build that starts automatically each time someone pushes code to the `master` branch.

-From there we need to deploy our website in the cloud!
-But before that, we need to create those resources and to do so, we will use the Azure portal.

-_If you dont have an Azure account, you can start a free trial there: [https://azure.microsoft.com/en-us/free/](https://azure.microsoft.com/en-us/free/)._

-So let's head to [https://portal.azure.com/](https://portal.azure.com/).

-### 4.1 Create a resource group
+### Create a resource group

-Resource groups are a good way to keep your resources organized.
+Resource groups are an excellent way to keep your resources organized.
 I named mine `JekyllOnAzure`.

 ![Create a new resource group](//cdn.forevolve.com/blog/images/2018/Azure-new-resource-group.png)

+> You can also create the resource group at the same time as the Storage Account if you prefer.

-### 4.2 Create Storage Account
+### Create a Storage Account

-We need a blob storage to store our files in the cloud, so from our resource group:
+We will use the blob storage account to store our files in the cloud (the build artifact: `_site`).
+The storage account will also serve as the website host (or "server" if you prefer).

+From the resource group (or somewhere else in the Azure portal):

 - Click `Create resource`.
 - Search for `storage`